 Temporary minor bruising and swelling will be present in the area.
 Dryness is common, and so prescribed ointment must be applied as directed.
 It will also be important to wear proper sunscreen and to wear sunglasses to protect from wind and pollutants.
 Time off from work will be necessary to rest and recover.

-The details of your blepharoplasty procedure determine its overall price.
+The details of your blepharoplasty procedure will determine its overall price.
 Factors that impact cost include total surgery time, techniques utilized, and type of anesthesia administered.